yiechen/Type-on-Strap/_posts/2018-11-26-Travelling-Photography-Kits.md

 excerpt_separator: <!--more-->
 ---

-Not all setups are created equal!
+Not all gear setups are created equal!
 Nor are they suited best for every occasion.

+<!--more-->
 Here I show 4 setups I use (or intend to).

-<!--more-->

 I spend quite a bit of time learning the need for a well-established group of setups that incorporates solid strategies to prevent carrying too much unuseful stuff out of home or studio.
 And during this process, I came across many different kit used by others, some of which I found to be downright scary.
 You have probably heard of horror stories of people that were hurt carrying gear that they did not use or missing the best of their vacations because they got caught in a "must photograph and film everything" bug.